-5.2 The terms for all benefit options will be determined using the funding assumptions adopted for the relevant scheme at the most recently completed valuation, i.e. best-estimate assumptions for the Final Salary Scheme and assumptions for the Career Average Scheme which, taken as a whole, are prudent.
+5.2 The terms for all benefit options will normally be determined using the funding assumptions adopted for the relevant scheme at the most recently completed valuation, i.e. best-estimate assumptions for the Final Salary Scheme and assumptions for the Career Average Scheme which, taken as a whole, are prudent.
+However, where there have been significant changes in market conditions since the valuation date, the terms may be set using assumptions consistent with the most recently completed valuation but reflecting market conditions at a date closer to the date of implementing the factors.
+The Committee of Management may also determine that the current factors are retained in cases where those factors lie between factors that would arise based on the assumptions adopted at the most recently completed valuation and factors that would arise based on market conditions at a date closer to the date of implementation.